entailor/pytailor/docs/documentation/getting_started.md

 # Getting started

-To use Pytailor you need to connect to a Tailor backend.
-The easiest way to get started with Tailor is to sign up for a free account at [Tailor.wf](https://tailor.wf).
+To use pytailor you need to connect to a Tailor backend.
+The easiest way to get started with Tailor is to sign up for a free account at [tailor.wf](https://tailor.wf).
 For other options please [contact us](mailto:sales@tailor.wf).
-In the following it us assumed that you are using Tailor.wf as your backend service.
+In the following it us assumed that you are using tailor.wf as your backend service.

 ## Installation

 ### First time setup
 #### 1. Install pytailor
-Official releases of pytailor are available on pypi and can easily be installed with pip:
+Official releases of pytailor are available on PyPI and can easily be installed with pip:
 ```
 pip install pytailor
 ```